When a moment of knowing cuts through the mental chatter of depression, emotional pain or a turbulent time, it is a relief.

 What takes me from one state (heavy, Tamas) to another (light, Sattwa)?

-Usually something simple and deep.
+Usually something simple.
 Meditation; exercise; a realization – simple acts.
 Deep too, because each contains so much personal history, work and thought.
 It is the culminating moment containing many more moments within it.
 They’ve merged and manifested something rich – a temporary state of satisfaction that propels me forward, energised.

 But while this knowledge accrues, satisfaction dwindles eventually.
 Boredom, agitation, anger, pain…the ego dog is on guard.